New-Horizons-SPM/scanbot/docs/gui.md

 # Scanbot Browser Mode

-Thanks to [holoviz Panel](https://panel.holoviz.org/), Scanbot now has a GUI that runs in a browser.
+Thanks to [holoviz Panel](https://panel.holoviz.org/), Scanbot has a GUI that runs in a browser.
-This is still under active development, so not all of Scanbot's functionality is accessible from the GUI yet.
+Development for this has been moved to V4 so this version is no longer being supported.
-Currently, the following functions have been implemented in the Scanbot GUI:
+The following have been implemented in browser mode:

 * Survey
 * Bias Dependent Imaging